Meirionnydd Oakwoods IPA

 Grid Reference: SH 731 223

-The woods, primarily of sessile oak with an acidic ground flora, extend along a series of inter-connected valleys, with a wide variety of slopes and aspects, and include many narrow ravines and gorges.
-The woods also contain an extensive area of alder woodland, rich in dead wood.
+The woods extend along a series of inter-connected valleys with a wide variety of slopes and aspects, including many narrow ravines and gorges.
+Sessile oak is the dominant tree here, along with ash, alder, hazel, sycamore and the occasional rowan.
+The woods also include an extensive area of alder woodland, rich in dead wood.
+The damp humid conditions create perfect habitat for ferns, mosses and liverworts, lichen and fungi.